 Your next decision will be the fabric the bedding set is made of, so let’s go through the main contenders.
 Silk sheets are the height of luxury, but there’s plenty of sumptuous comfort to be found in other types of fabric.
 High quality Egyptian cotton bed sheets are breathable and soft on sensitive skin, and even some synthetic materials, perhaps in a natural blend, can bring comfort to the bed.

 You probably don’t need to be told that silk is synonymous with luxury and softness, so let’s start there.
 Silk bedding certainly feels amazing against the skin, and the sheen of the fabric is an absolute delight to behold.
 Silk is also excellent at regulating your body temperature – it cools when it’s warm, and warms when it’s cool.
 Silk is not without its drawbacks though.
 First is the price – you need a lot of silk for a set of bedsheets.
 Second, it can absorb moisture quite easily, so needs cleaning more regularly than other materials.
 You can compromise, of course.
-Why not get a pair of silk pajamas, and rest your head on pure silk pillows instead?
+Why not get a pair of silk pyjamas, and rest your head on pure silk pillows instead?
 Some stunning silk pillowcases will do just as good a job, and they’re really easy to wash.

 The most popular option by far is cotton.
 High quality 100% cotton sheets can be every bit as sumptuously soft as silk, but they come with a much more affordable price tag.
 Soft cotton sheets are also easy to care for, are wrinkle resistant and, importantly for bedclothes, they are breathable.
 It’s a feature of cotton fabrics used in clothes too – they let the moisture out while maintaining insulation, perfect for those hot summer nights.

 Not all cottons are the same, of course.
-Look for long staple cotton, which means the natural fibers are longer.
+Look for long staple cotton, which means the natural fibres are longer.
 This makes the sheets softer and more durable than Pima cotton and Egyptian cotton.
 They’re more expensive, but you’ll really sense the difference when you feel them against your skin.

 Egyptian cotton is the material used in some of the most luxurious bedding available.
 Look at Ralph Lauren’s Polo Player range or Reed Family Linen – comfort, coolness and beauty all rolled into beautiful packages.
 Have a look at our bed linen guide for a more detailed description of the types of bedding.